Skip to content

 Context Setup

-Before building tools, define the application context — the shared state every handler receives.
-Pass a generic to initVurb() and store the result in a shared file:
+Define the shared state every handler receives.
+Pass a generic to initVurb() and import f across all tool files:

 typescript